Projects

-Your workplace is a huge ecosystem and while every organisation has different demands for the outcomes they ultimately seek from it, tracking numbers, analyzing occupancy data, creating baseline standards and results to create measurable workplace metrics will help you to improve the overall effectiveness of your workplace design.
+Your workplace is a huge ecosystem and while every organisation has different demands for the outcomes they ultimately seek from it, tracking numbers, analysing occupancy data, creating baseline standards and results to create measurable workplace design metrics will help you to improve the overall effectiveness of your workplace design.

 Workplace metrics will vary from one company to another, but in the end you should care about the ones that ultimately have the most impact on your overall organisation goals.
 Both qualitative and quantitative data points should be included to allow you to create measurable workplace strategy solutions that will positively impact the social and physical makeup of your workplace.